TheOdinProject/curriculum/foundations/javascript_basics/fundamentals-1.md

 > <span id="console-log">`console.log()` is the command to print something to the developer console in your browser.
 You can use this to print the results from any of the following articles and exercises to the console.</span> We encourage you to code along with all of the examples in this and future lessons.

-Another way to include is through and external script.
+Another way to include is through an external script.
 This is very similar to linking external CSS docs to your website.

 ~~~html
   <script src="javascript.js"></script>
 ~~~

-Javascript files have the extension `.js` similar to '.css' for stylesheets.
+Javascript files have the extension `.js` similar to `.css` for stylesheets.
 External javascript sheets are used for more complex scripts.
 Simple scripts such as logging to the console can stay within the script tag.

 ### Variables